-Opendoor Homes is a subsidiary of Barnet Homes and was created in order to gain Registered Provider Status from the Homes and Communities Agency.
-Opendoor will be developing 320 new homes in the borough and strengthens The Group’s housing management foundations.
+Opendoor Homes is a subsidiary of Barnet Homes and was gained Registered Provider status from the Homes and Communities Agency in 2016.
+Opendoor will be developing 320 new homes in the borough.
+It strengthens The Group’s housing management foundations.

 Sharon Slotnick (Chair)

 Sharon has worked in government in a specialised Crime unit since 2003.
 Sharon also sits as a London Magistrate in both Magistrate and Crown Courts.
 Prior to this Sharon was Deputy Director of New York University (NYU) in London.
 Sharon’s US professional history includes the development of a national anti-violence youth Corp under “AmeriCorps” in partnership with The White House and numerous US Higher Education institutions.

 Sharon has a university and law degree and was selected as a public interest Fellow at Harvard Law School.
 She is also an ACAS trained and accredited in-house employment mediator and holds a youth mediation accreditation (US).
 Sharon has served as Chair and President for various groups in New York City and London including Barnet Homes where she helped to set up and Chair the Performance Advisory Group (PAG).

 Surjit Dhande (Vice Chair)